GoogleCloudPlatform/ruby-docs-samples/appengine/cloudsql-postgres/README.md

         connectionName: project1:us-central1:instance1

-    You can also find this value in the **Instance overview** page of the Google Cloud Platform Console.
+    You can also find this value in the instance overview page in the Google Cloud Platform Console.

  1. Create a [Service Account][service] for your project.
 You will use this service account to connect to your Cloud SQL instance locally.